There are 2 versions of the Diamond Hill hike – the Lower Trail and the Upper Trail.

 1. The Lower Diamond Hill walk

-I know several people that have done this over the past year and they all found it relatively handy.
+I know of several people that have done this trail with kids (10+) and found it very doable.

-While you won’t get scenery as spectacular as the one seen in the photo above, you’ll still be able to enjoy fantastic views of the surrounding Connemara countryside, coastline, and islands.
+While you won’t get the eagle-eye view that the summit affords, you’ll still be able to enjoy fantastic views of the surrounding Connemara countryside, coastline, and islands.

 Things to know

-The Upper Trail is a continuation of the Lower Trail.
+The Upper Diamond Hill walk is a continuation of the Lower Trail.
 It takes you up to the summit of Diamond Hill via a narrow ridge of quartzite that stretches for around half a kilometre.

-For those that fancy giving this a shot, the entire circuit of the Lower and Upper trails measures around 7km and should take between 2.5 – 3 hours.
+For those that fancy giving this a go, the entire circuit of the Lower and Upper trails measures around 7km and should take you around 2 hours.

 Things to know